itchio/itch-docs/using/sandbox/macos.md

 If a game is broken by the sandbox:

-1. **Check Console.app.** Open the built-in Console.app and look for `sandboxd` messages to see which permissions are being denied.
+1. **Check Console.app.** Open the built-in Console.app and look for sandbox denial messages.
 Shutting down other applications can help reduce noise in the logs.

-2. **Try legacy mode.** If the game fails under the default balanced policy, switch the policy mode to legacy in the app's preferences and try again.
+2. **Inspect the policy.** Open `{install_folder}/.itch/isolate-app.sb` to see the exact SBPL policy being applied to the game.

-3. **Inspect the policy.** Open `{install_folder}/.itch/isolate-app.sb` to see the exact SBPL policy being applied to the game.
+3. **Try disabling the sandbox for that game.** Open **Manage → Launch settings** and disable the sandbox to confirm whether it is causing the problem.

 4. **Report the issue.** If you can't resolve the problem, open an issue on our [issue tracker](https://github.com/itchio/itch/issues) with the Console.app output and the contents of the `.sb` file.